Skip to main content

 Written by Sergio M

-Updated over a week ago
+Updated over 3 months ago

-This Plugin is optimized to automatically decode The Things Stack v3 Uplink JSON schema (parsing items such as gateways metadata so you don’t have to!), while still allowing for full decoder customization using NodeJS.
+This plugin is optimized to automatically decode The Things Stack v3 Uplink JSON schema (parsing items such as gateways' metadata so you don’t have to!), while still allowing for full decoder customization using NodeJS.

 Requirements